Bernd Lucke: Political career and the AfD

-On 4 July 2015, Lucke was displaced as leader of the party Alternative for Germany (AfD) by his former deputy, Frauke Petry, after several months of infighting.
-On 9 July 2015, Lucke left the Alternative for Germany, saying that the party had "fallen irretrievably into the wrong hands" after Petry's election, and on 19 July, he and other former members of the AfD founded a new party, the Alliance for Progress and Renewal (ALFA).
-ALFA has since been renamed Liberal-Konservative Reformer ("Liberal-conservative reformers").
+On 4 July 2015, Lucke was displaced as leader of the party Alternative for Germany (AfD) by his former deputy, Frauke Petry, in a leadership election after several months of infighting.
+On 9 July 2015, Lucke left the Alternative for Germany, saying that the party had "fallen irretrievably into the wrong hands" after Petry's election and moved too far to the right by adopting what he termed as anti-foreigner positions.
+He also cited an “anti-Western, decidedly pro-Russian foreign and security policy orientation” and increasing calls to “pose the ‘system question’ regarding our parliamentary democracy” as reasons for his departure from the party.
+On 19 July, he and other former members of the AfD founded a new party, the Alliance for Progress and Renewal (ALFA).
+ALFA has since been renamed Liberal-Konservative Reformer ("Liberal Conservative Reformers," LKR) and later Wir Bürger ("Us Citizens").